evryn/laravel-code-challenge-1/README.md

 +-------------------+-----------------+------+-----+---------+----------------+
 ```

-##### Instructions
+### Instructions
 1. Create a Laravel project
 1. Use [Laravel Sanctum](https://laravel.com/docs/9.x/sanctum) to implement [SPA](https://laravel.com/docs/9.x/sanctum#spa-authentication) sign up and sign in features.
-1. Add an endpoint (`POST /api/images`) where the user can upload a file with its title.
+1. Add an endpoint (`POST /api/images`) where the user can upload an image with its title and response its URL and title.
 Store the file in the local filesystem and save its path and title into the database.
 1. Protect the endpoint from unauthorized access.

+____

 ## Version 2